billgraziano/xelogstash/README.md

 * `log_bad_xml` is boolean.
 This will write the last bad XML parse to a file.
 * `include_dbghelpdll_msg` is a boolean.
 Some versions of SQL Server emit a message like `Using 'dbghelp.dll' version '4.0.5'`.
 These are now excluded by default.
 This setting adds those back in.

+* `server_name_override` allows you to override `@@SERVERNAME` and `SERVERPROPERTY('MachineName')` returned by a source.
+This is useful for Linux servers inside containers that set long machine names and SQL Server only returns the first 15 characters.
+This supports names longer than 15 characters.
+* `domain_name_override` allows you to override `DEFAULT_DOMAIN()` returned by a source.
+This is useful for Linux servers that don't technically belong to a domain so they can appear to be in one.

 ## <a name="json"></a>Controlling the JSON
 The two fields `timestamp_field_name` and `payload_field_name` are available in the Source and Default sections.
 The following examples best illustrate how they work.